aaronthai2/job-postings-data-cleaning-project/README.md

 ## 🔧 Data Cleaning & Transformation

 This project focuses on cleaning and transforming job listing data.

-Key steps include:
+Key Steps:
 - **Removed invalid characters**: Fixed encoding issues like `â€™`, `â€¢`, and others.
 - **Cleaned textual clutter**: Removed headers like "Who are we?", question marks, asterisks, and “Thank you” lines.
 - **Normalized revenue data**: